abdulbasitbhat/engineering-notes/bucket/api-gateway.md

                                                              └───────────────────┘
 ```

-For this architecture we can start with IP Access Control, Rate Limiting/Throtelling, Response Caching, Monetization Engine and Routing.
+For this architecture we can start with IP Access Control, Rate Limiting/Throtelling, Response Caching, Monetization Engine, Routing and 5% routing to new deployement.
 For caching we can get to use Redis.
 This will be a serparate service and project.
 The Client connects to API Gateway and API Gateway communicates with our backend services/microservices.
 Our backend microservices can live in a private network (VPC) with zero public IP addresses.
 They only accept traffic coming directly from your API Gateway's private IP.